 The Jazz next open a 4-game road trip at Detroit Wednesday night.

-SALT LAKE CITY (ABC4 Sports) - Gordon Hayward celebrated his first…
+SALT LAKE CITY (ABC4 Sports) - Life without Gordon Hayward began…